mastbaum/dirt/README.md

 ====
 Overview
 --------
-dirt is a Python and kanso (CouchDB) application for oversight and tracking of remotely-executed jobs.
+dirt is a Python and CouchDB application for oversight and tracking of remotely-executed jobs.

 Users submit groups of tasks to perform on a data set (or code revision, etc.) called a "record," those are added to a database, tasks are doled out to remote execution hosts, and results are stored in the DB and presented via a web page.